NHSDigital/address-quality-service-api/README.md

 #### `/scripts`:

-Contains useful scripts that are used throughout the project, for example in Makefile and Github workflows
+Contains useful scripts that are used throughout the project, for example in Makefile and Github workflows.

 #### `/specification`: